POSYDON-code/POSYDON/docs/_source/components-overview/machine-learning-components.rst

 .. warning::

-    This feature is experimental and may not be suited for scientific use.
+    This feature is experimental and may not be suitable for scientific use.
 If you want to use this feature, please install the relevant dependencies with `pip install -e .[ml]`.